ktenzin1/CIS4400_OTC/README.md

 - Python Script to ingest data into Azure Blob​

-- Dimensional Modeling for schema
+- DbSchema for Dimensional Modeling for schema

 - Python Script for ETL